nicholaswmin/fsm/README.md

       Software in safety-critical industries *require* the use of FSM models as part of their certification.
-      You haven't been decapitated by an elevator (yet) because it's FSM model only allows transitions to `state: moving` from `state: door-closed`.
+      You haven't been decapitated by an elevator (yet) because it's sequence of operations is modelled as an FSM.

       While there are variants of state machines which can have multiple states, i.e the [*Non-deterministic finite automaton*][ndfsm],